Treehouse Festival

 Are there any evening entertainments?

 Yes there are.
-In 2024 we had a night-time walk exploring flora and fauna with ultra-violet lights; a quiz night; a band night and an open mic night.
-There’s a bar which serves local beers and other drinks in the evenings.
+In previous years we’ve had bat walks, sea shanty singing around the campfire and bioluminescence tours.
+There’s also a quiz night, a band night and an open mic night.
+There’s a bar which serves local beers and other drinks every evening.

 Yes, but you can choose what you do!
 The festival isn’t like other festivals.
 We are creating a community of people that are living, learning and creating together.
 Chopping vegetables or scrubbing pans is an important part of the experience and the bonding of the group.
 Believe us when we tell you that washing up is much more fun when you do it as part of a group.